40Cakes/pokebot-gen3/Readme.md

 ***

 ### `spin`
+Start the bot while in the overworld, in any patch of grass/water/cave.
-Start the bot anywhere you want, and it will mash random directions to spin on the tile (this mode is useful for Safari Zone and [repel tricking](https://bulbapedia.bulbagarden.net/wiki/Appendix:Repel_trick) as it doesn't use up steps!)
+The bot will mash random directions to spin on a single tile (this mode is useful for Safari Zone and [repel tricking](https://bulbapedia.bulbagarden.net/wiki/Appendix:Repel_trick) as it doesn't use up steps!)

 <details>
 <summary>✅🟨❌ Click here for support information</summary>